zsavajji/gmap-vue/README.md

 <script>
   /////////////////////////////////////////
   // New in 0.4.0
-  import * as VueGoogleMaps from 'vue-google-maps';
+  import * as VueGoogleMaps from 'vue2-google-maps';
   import Vue from 'vue';

   Vue.use(VueGoogleMaps, {